csisanyi/1on1/readme.md

 # Check instruction.md first
+This project was made for a recruitment technical interview for a senior Java/Spring developer

 # Start
 App is using MongoDB<br>
 If you don't have mongodb running on port 27017 please use Docker compose file from